-Exclusive representation allows the union, and the union alone, to determine the employment terms and conditions of non-member childcare workers, and purports to represent the entire workforce in its lobbying efforts to obtain increased (taxpayer-funded) benefits.
+Exclusive representation allows a union, and the union alone, to determine the employment terms and conditions of non-member personal care providers, and purports to represent the entire workforce in its lobbying efforts to obtain increased (taxpayer-funded) benefits.
 See NLRB v.
+Allis-

-Allis-Chalmers Mfg.
+Chalmers Mfg.
 Co., 388 U.S. 175, 180 (1967); Am.
 Commc'ns Ass'n v.
 Douds, 339 U.S. 382, 401 (1950) ("[I]ndividual employees are required by law to sacrifice rights which, in some cases, are valuable to them" under exclusive representation, and "[t]he loss of individual rights for the greater benefit of the group results in a tremendous increase in the power of the representative of the group-the union.").
-If labor organizations "have constitutional entitlement to the fees of no nonmember-employees," Davenport v.
+If labor organizations "have no constitutional entitlement to the fees of nonmember-employees," Davenport v.
 Wash.
 Educ.
-Ass'n, 551 U.S. 177, 185 (2007), how can unions be entitled to the forced association of non-member employees through exclusive representation laws?
+Ass'n, 551 U.S. 177, 185 (2007), how can unions be entitled to the forced association of nonmember employees through exclusive representation laws?
 See Martin H. Malin, The Legal Status of Union Security Fee Arbitration After Chicago Teachers Union v.
-Hudson, 29 Boston Coll.
+Hudson, 29 B.C.
 L. Rev. 857, 870 n.87 (1988) ("One cannot distinguish the constitutional validity of the fee from the constitutional validity of the exclusive representation principle.").

-The court below found no infringement on the plaintiffs' rights because they were not required to become members of the union.
+The court below found no infringement on the Petitioners' rights because they were not required to become members of the union.
 Pet.
-App. at 4a-5a.
-The plaintiffs' refusal to join the union, however, cannot resolve the constitutional issue because the statute deprives dissenters of any role whatsoever in closedsession negotiations between the union and the state.
-Even if the plaintiffs leased a billboard prominently placed outside legislative chambers, declaring their opposition to the union's positions, the legislature would ignore it in favor of the union's positions.
-Whether they join the union or not, their voices are effectively silenced, and any attempt to speak contrary to the union would be futile.
+App. at 5a.
+The Petitioners' refusal to join the union, however, cannot resolve the constitutional issue because the statute explicitly deprives any non-union provider. or association of non-union providers, of any role whatsoever in negotiations.
+Even if the Petitioners leased a billboard prominently placed outside legislative chambers, declaring their opposition to the union's positions, the legislature is compelled to ignore it in favor of the union's positions.
+Whether they join the union or not, non-union care providers' voices are silenced, and any attempt to speak contrary to the union would be futile.
 See Minter v.
 Beck, 230 F.3d 663, 666 (4th Cir.
-2000) (defining "futile" as "incapable of producing any result; ineffective; useless; [or] not successful" (citation omitted)); cf. Cohen v.
-California, 403 U.S. 15, 25 (1971) (futile speech is protected by the First Amendment).
+2000) (defining "futile" as

+"incapable of producing any result; ineffective; useless; [or] not successful" (citation omitted)); cf. Cohen v.
+Cal., 403 U.S. 15, 25 (1971) (futile speech is protected by the First Amendment).

-Justice Stevens expanded on this point in his dissent in Minn.
-State Bd. for Cmty.
-Colleges v.
-Knight, 465 U.S. 271 (1984), the case that the court below held "foreclosed" the plaintiffs' constitutional challenge.
+Justice Stevens expanded on this point in his dissent in Knight, 465 U.S. 271, the case that the court below held foreclosed the plaintiffs' constitutional challenge.
 Pet.
-App. at 4a.
-While the majority in that case rested on a unique theory that the government is not bound to listen just because people choose to speak, id. at 283, the dissenting Justices' view reflected the reality that a prohibition on "listening" means that speakers can have "no meaningful impact."
-Id. at 301 (Stevens, J., dissenting).
-"The notion that there is a state interest in fostering a private monopoly on any form of communication is at war with the principle that 'the desire to favor one form of speech over all others' is not merely trivial; it 'is illegitimate."
+App. at 5a.
+While the majority in that case rested on a unique theory that the government is not bound to listen just because people choose to speak, 465 U.S. at 283,3 the dissenting Justices' view reflected the reality that a prohibition on "listening" means that speakers can have "no meaningful impact."
+Id. at 301.
+(Stevens, J., dissenting).4 "The notion that there is a state interest in fostering a private monopoly on any form of communication is at war with the principle that 'the desire to favor one form of speech over all others' is not merely trivial; it 'is illegitimate."
 Id. at 322 (quoting Carey v.
 Brown, 447 U.S. 455, 468 (1980)).
-For this reason, the dissent would have held, as plaintiffs request in this case, that "the First Amendment does not permit any state legislature to grant a single favored speaker an effective monopoly on the opportunity to petition the government."
-Id.
-See also Whitney v.
-California, 274 U.S. 357, 375 (1927) ("[I]t is hazardous to discourage thought, hope and imagination; [the Founders understood] that fear breeds repression; that repression breeds hate; that hate menaces stable government; that the path of safety lies in the opportunity to discuss freely supposed grievances and proposed remedies[.]"
-(Brandeis, J., concurring)).
+For this reason, the dissent would have held, as Petitioners request in this case, that "the First Amendment does not permit any state legislature to grant a single favored speaker an effective monopoly on the opportunity to petition the